marcusoftnet/marcusoftnet.github.io/_posts/2008-04-21-great-book-head-first-design-patterns.md

 As [i said
 earlier](http://www.marcusoft.net/2008/04/design-patterns.html); This is
-the best, funniest and most informative IT-related book <span id="SPELLING_ERROR_1" class="blsp-spelling-corrected">I've ever read - and that is quite a few if you count my years at the university.
+the best, funniest and most informative IT-related book I've ever read - and that is quite a few if you count my years at the university.

 I have tried to wrap my brain around Design Patterns many times but failed, often due to the very academical language that is used when you speak about such abstract thing.
-I cannot <span id="SPELLING_ERROR_3" class="blsp-spelling-corrected">count the number of times i got an "aaah", "so it was this simple?" or "finally!"-feeling while reading this book.
+I cannot count the number of times i got an "aaah", "so it was this simple?" or "finally!"-feeling while reading this book.

 Thank you!

-Now if the [Head First team](http://www.headfirstlabs.com/) only could put out some .NET stuff and I'll be <span id="SPELLING_ERROR_6" class="blsp-spelling-corrected">buying lots and lots of those.
+Now if the [Head First team](http://www.headfirstlabs.com/) only could put out some .NET stuff and I'll be buying lots and lots of those.